 Spring is a time to celebrate.
 As the weather improves, days begin to last longer, and kids start the countdown to summer vacation, but spring doesn’t bring joy to everyone.
 When trees and flowers begin to blossom, they release particles into the air that can turn eyes and noses into runny faucets.
 Ragweed, pollen, grasses, and weeds return with warmer temperatures, and with them comes the need for antihistamines and decongestants.
 In fact, millions of Americans suffer from seasonal allergies, and these problems can be magnified without the proper HVAC filter.
+You may even experience these problems if you do not know how often to change the HVAC filter.

 What Makes A Filter Allergen Efficient?